vincemic/cv/README.md

 **Chief System Software Architect**
 *January 1996 – January 1997*

 I was the designer and chief programmer of a fault tolerant and load balanced distributed system framework similar to Object Management Group’s CORBA.
-I was also the designer and chief programmer of Internet order entry software based on ParcPlace’s Visual Wave.
+I was also the designer and chief programmer of internet order entry software based on ParcPlace’s Visual Wave.
 The success of this Web based order entry software led to the development of Client Logic’s Internet Commerce division.
-I helped design the first web base systems for Client Logic customers including:
+I helped design the first web-base systems for Client Logic customers including:

 - Microsoft - Microsoft's first internet shopping chart application
 - Traveling Software - technical support